Peeeweee/Project_2X-Crisis_Connect/README.md

 # Project_X2-Crisis-Connect
-It is a Java Swing Project designed and inspired for Emergency Response Systems during Crisis
+It is a Java Swing Project designed and inspired for Emergency Response Systems during times of Crisis and Emergency